Skip to main content

 5. College for Kids Class Descriptions

-This list of courses is tentative, and could change due to issues with instructors’ schedules, coordinator placement, or space availability.
-The final schedule for week one will be available on the CampDoc registration site.
+This list of courses is tentative and could change due to instructor schedules, coordinator placement, or space availability.
+The final schedule for Week 1 will be available on the CampDoc registration site.

-Use the links below to go directly to the morning or afternoon sessions.
+Use the links below to jump to a session:

 Time: 9:00 a.m.–noon